Sven-D/Datenbanken_big_data/ReadMe.md

 ### Read Query
 A read query is calculated, which returns a JSON with a grouped Count of every price change referencing the different stations in Meschede (post code 59872).
+Additionally the required Query time is printed as Well.